The CLSO and CMLSO exams are primarily based upon the ANSI Z136 Series of Laser Safety Standards. The parent document, ANSI

 is the ANSI Z136.3-2005 Safe Use of Lasers in Health Care Facilities standard.

-Laser Institute of America is the publisher of the ANSI standards and they can be obtained at their website www.lia.org.
+Laser Institute of America is the publisher of the ANSI standards; these standards can be purchased from the LIA bookstore.

 All accepted applicants must submit the examination fee at least two weeks prior to the examination.

 Any applicant who has not paid will not be permitted to sit for the examination.

 If the applicant is unable to take the scheduled examination, he/she may request to reschedule the

 examination.
 Applicants who request to reschedule an examination more than 30 days prior to the examination date may apply the examination fee to a future exam within the 2-year period of acceptance,